The U.S. EPA received several hundred suggestions for setting up two recycling grant programs authorized under the Bipartisan Infrastructure Law.

 Solid Waste Infrastructure for Recycling grant program

-A consensus among the 171 comments on the grant was that materials recovery facilities (MRFs) should be upgraded with technology and that the patchwork of recycling programs should be unified.
+A consensus among the 171 comments on the grant was that the EPA ought to include composting in its permitted projects, that MRFs should be upgraded with technology and that the patchwork of recycling programs should be unified.
 There were also comments for and against including chemical recycling in the grant program.

 The Plastics Industry Association supported chemical recycling, as did the Flexible Packaging Association and the American Chemistry Council, among others.